Mubarak1A/Amazon-Scrapper/README.md

 # Amazon-Scrapper
-Python Script to Scrape the Amazon Websites Products
+Python Script that Scrape the Amazon Websites